liferay-search/liferay-docs/en/user/articles/100-web-experience-management/03-building-a-site/03-adding-pages-to-sites/05-building-a-responsive-site/01-building-a-responsive-site-intro.markdown

 Now more than half of all page views in the world come from mobile devices like phones and tablets.
-That means that if your pages don't look good on mobile devices, your pages don't look good for more than half the people looking at them. @product@ can provide the best experience possible no matter what device you're using.
+That means that if your pages don't look good on mobile devices, your pages don't look good for more than half the people looking at them. @sharepoint@ can provide the best experience possible no matter what device you're using.

 Most of the heavy lifting for mobile optimization comes from your developers.